 To the eye they do look quite wide compared to my other shoes and are probably 2cm shorter than most of my RTW pairs, but they are actually very well shaped to accommodate the widest part of the foot - some prodding while the shoe is on shows the interior is comfortably occupied.

 £5,700 (the RRP) can buy you a whole lot of shoes. £800 (the WIAP, or What I Actually Paid) can buy you, if not a whole lot, then quite a lot of shoes.
 So would I say these were good value?

 Well the condition and rarity of the shoes adds a certain premium to the price.
 My own fascination with the industry and the heritage of the company that created them adds a bit more.
 The knowledge that the shoes came from skilled craftsmen working age-old methods rather than a mechanised production line adds a real satisfaction, even if it's something only I would care about.

 This is still a third less than the retail price for a pair of Saint Crispins, and in the same ballpark as new pairs of RTW John Lobb.
 The finish is far better than a RTW pair of John Lobbs, but the difference with Saint Crispin's is marginal.

-As far paying at full price, it seems a bit unhinged to me to be honest.
-There is such a wide selection of equally well made, and honestly more aesthetically diverse and appealing shoes out there, that the full RRP boggles the mind.
+As far as paying at full price, it seems a bit unhinged to me to be honest.
+There is such a wide selection of equally well-made, and honestly more aesthetically diverse and appealing shoes out there, that the full RRP boggles the mind.
 But then, we've established this is not a price where the purchaser is tossing up one pair of these or five pairs of another - they just want one, specific, reliable purchase to their own specifications and will pay whatever needs paying.